john-lay/zeldas-adventure/documentation/technical notes.md

 * `$20$: Variable 020` Map PosY - `number`.
 (Stores the player's dungeon position.
 Shows which dungeon room the player is in on the minimap)
 * `$21$: Variable 021` Boss Hit Counter - `number`.
 (Indicates the number of times the boss in this scene has been hit)
 * `$22$: Variable 022` Exit Screen: Top, Right, Bottom, Left - `number`.
 (Indicates the direction Zelda was facing when exiting the screen.
 Used with the above)
-    * (0 represents Zelda's position should be manually managed)
+    * (0 represents player opened the inventory or map)
     * (1 represents Zelda exitted at the __top__ of the screen)
     * (2 represents Zelda exitted at the __right__ side of the screen)
     * (3 represents Zelda exitted at the __bottom__ of the screen)
     * (4 represents Zelda exitted at the __left__ side of the screen)
+    * (5 represents Zelda's moved from a shadow scene bridge/no candle)
 * `$23$: Variable 023` Language - `number`.
     * (0 represents English)
     * (1 represents French)